dhruvjoshi07/DSA/README.md

 - 🗂️ **Old** → Initial DSA practice and foundational problems
 - 🚀 **New** → Improved solutions, advanced topics, and optimized approaches
-- 🔄 **Restart** → Structured revision and fresh problem-solving practice from scratch
+- 🔄 **Restart** → Structured revision and fresh problem-solving practice from scratch and with more topics

 The goal of this repository is to strengthen problem-solving skills, improve coding efficiency, and prepare for coding interviews and competitive programming....